Productivity¶

 Faster loading¶

-- If your pipeline doesn't need accessors, Plotly graphs, and most of other optional functionalities, you can disable the auto-import feature entirely to bring down the loading time of vectorbtpro to under a second
+- If your pipeline doesn't need accessors, Plotly graphs, and most of other optional functionalities, you can disable the auto-import feature entirely to bring down the loading time of VBT to under a second

->>> start = time.time()
+>>> start = utc_time()

->>> end = time.time()
+>>> end = utc_time()

 >>> end - start